GMP Standard Operating Procedures (SOP)

 The Risk Assessment process addresses the following questions:

-– Does this computerised system require validation?
+– Does this computerized system require validation?

 – How much validation is required for this system?